 Another concern is how long the prepared foods usually are left out.
-More often than not at potlucks dishes remain on the table for long periods of time uncovered and unheated.
+More often than not at potlucks and picnics, dishes remain on the table for long periods of time uncovered and unheated.
 Is there any problem with this practice?

 Potluck gatherings, picnics, and parties are lots of fun and opportunities to taste new recipes.
 Unfortunately, omnivore potlucks can be a challenge for vegans.
 They also can be a perfect breeding ground for foodborne pathogens.
 Soups, casseroles, spreads, dips, pasta, potato salads, and many other foods typically sit on buffet tables at room temperature for hours on end.
 Because the host at most potluck meals doesn't have control over what dishes guests bring, there is little control over how foods are prepared, handled, stored, or served.
 This is true of vegan, vegetarian, and omnivore gatherings alike.

 Food sensitivities are rampant today.
 As a result, potluck, picnic, and party meals can be particularly frustrating and even dangerous for people with special dietary needs.
 Not only are foods rarely labeled with a complete list of ingredients, but there also is the additional hazard of cross-contamination of both food allergens and foodborne pathogens caused by improper handling or the use of a single serving utensil for multiple dishes.